 East Sussex Youth Cabinet

-The Youth Cabinet members are young people aged 11 to 18 years old.
+The Youth Cabinet members are young people aged 11 to 18.
 They are elected to represent the views of young people in East Sussex.

-The Youth Cabinet run co-produced campaigns.
-These are on the top issues highlighted in the annual #makeyourmark ballot.
-The Youth Cabinet lead collaboration with other youth voice groups and host events.
+The Youth Cabinet runs co-produced campaigns.
+These are the top issues highlighted in the annual #makeyourmark ballot.
+The Youth Cabinet leads collaboration with other youth voice groups and hosts events.
 They work with local leaders to bring about change and improve services.

 The Youth Cabinet offers a monthly consultation slot for professionals and decision-makers.
 They talk to them about their work and gain feedback from young people.
-To book in a slot please email the Participation Team.
+To book a slot, please email the Participation Team.

 Members of the Youth Cabinet gather the views of young people through: